 Crispy Gnocchi vs Boiled Gnocchi

 You may have seen crispy gnocchi recipes that require you to boil gnocchi before pan-frying, but it’s completely unnecessary.
-True, it will feel all kinds of wrong pouring dry, hard gnocchi into a skillet, but I promise that in 5-6 minutes the gnocchi will totally transform.
-Honestly I could forgo the bacon, chicken, and pesto portion of this recipe and eat an entire pan of crispy gnocchi with a little salt all on its own.
-Maybe a fried egg on top?
-HOLD ME.
-That is to say, once you try pan-fried crispy gnocchi, you will never go back.
+True, it will feel strange pouring dry, hard gnocchi into a skillet, but I promise that in 5-6 minutes the gnocchi will totally transform.

-Serve with a side salad (or that egg!) and you’re set.
+Serve with a side salad or Air Fryer Green Beans, and you’re set!

 How to Make This Recipe